deepimagej/deepimagej-plugin/README.md

 * protobuf-java-3.2.0

 ## Conditions of use
 The DeepImageJ project is an open source software (OSS) under the BSD 2-Clause License.
-All the resources provided here are freely available for noncommercial and research purposes.
-Their use for any other purpose is generally possible, but solely with the explicit permission of the authors.
-You are expected to include adequate references whenever you present or publish results that are based on the resources provided.
+All the resources provided here are freely available.

+As a matter of academic integrity, we strongly encourage users to include adequate references whenever they present or publish results that are based on the resources provided here.

 ## References
 Cite the appropriate TensorFlow network which is bundled into DeepImageJ.